- Download our Moving to Houston Guide (PDF)

 Consistency can be an issue in many places.
-Expats will often find themselves arriving at a favourite restaurant only to discover that it has closed down or been replaced.
+Newcomers will often find themselves arriving at a favourite restaurant only to discover that it has closed down or been replaced.
 Turnover for restaurants is quite high in Houston.

 Cost of living in Houston

-+ PRO: Cheaper than the rest of the USA.
++ PRO: It's cheaper than the rest of the USA

 - CON: Electricity can be costly

 Electricity is expensive in Houston.
 Electric bills are on average 26 percent higher than the rest of the USA.
 Prices are often even higher during the summer months due to air conditioning constantly running thanks to the overwhelming heat.

 Healthcare in Houston

 + PRO: There are excellent healthcare options

-Healthcare in Houston is exceptional.
 Houston is one of the medical care centres of the world and, as a result, healthcare in Houston is exceptional.
 If someone is sick, Houston is the place to be.
 The wealth of options available for treatments is extensive.
-There’s no shortage of second opinions, and wait lists are often non-existent or short.
+There’s no shortage of second opinions, and waiting lists are often non-existent or incredibly short.

 - CON: Healthcare can be expensive

-Cost is an issue.
-However, this is an issue nationwide.
-Houston actually falls short of both the state and national average cost of healthcare.
+Unfortunately, the cost of healthcare is an issue, and it's a nationwide issue.
+Houston actually falls short of both the state and national average government expenditure for healthcare.
 The insurance system can also be incredibly confusing and time consuming to figure out.

 Accommodation in Houston

 + PRO: There are loads of options available

 Whether searching for a one-bedroom apartment, or a five-bedroom house with a pool and yard, Houston has a plethora of accommodation options available.
-There seem to be constant new-builds sprouting up across the greater Houston area.
-There’s also a wealth of choice of more established properties for those looking for something a little older.
+There seem to be constant new-builds sprouting up across the greater Houston area, and there’s also a wealth of choice of more established properties for those looking for something a little more established.

 - CON: Heavy traffic will influence where one lives

 Education in Houston

-Houston certainly has some excellent international school options available, offering a strong academic portfolio with options for International Baccalaureate, French Baccalaureate and British A-Levels.
-In many of the neighbouring cities (like Katy) the public schooling is also highly rated and a choice many expats are making when it comes to their children’s schooling.
+Houston has some top-notch international schools, offering a strong academic portfolio with options for the International Baccalaureate, the French Baccalaureate and the British A-Levels.
+Some public schools are also highly rated, and many newcomers are choosing these options when it comes to their children’s schooling.